 ECTS calculation chart for the Faculty of Humanities (PDF) (for incoming students only, November 2018)

-Prof. Karschay is the Erasmus coordinator of our institute (since winter term 2015/ 16).
+In summer term 2022, Prof. Dinter is our Erasmus coordinator at the IAA.
 Should you have organizational queries, please contact Ms Pries at the main office of the IAA or Ms Twesten at the Erasmus office of the department SLM.

 Please find all relevant information and forms for application on the pages of the Department of International Affairs.